Theatre Royal Drury Lane, London

 42nd Street - Theatre Royal Drury Lane, London

-Age Restriction: Babies in arms not admitted.
-Under 15s cannot sit on their own and must be seated next to an adult.
+Age Restriction: Children under 4 will not be admitted and adolescents under 15 must be seated next to an adult.

 42nd Street Photos & Video